robstoll/atrium/README.md

 then use `atrium-cc-en_GB-robstoll` which provides a pure fluent style API.

 You are free to choose what fits best without introducing ambiguity etc.
-You could even mix up different APIs if needed (but not without losing conciseness I guess -- but hey, it is your decision :wink:).
+You could even mix up different API-Styles if needed (but not without losing conciseness I guess -- but hey, it is your decision :wink:).

+## Migration of Deprecated Functionality
+Atrium follows [Semantic Versioning](https://semver.org/) and tries to be binary backward compatible within a major version (since 0.6.0).
+Until 1.0.0 this is only true for the API level, we reserve the right to break things on the domain and core level until then.
+Moreover, we follow the principle that a user of Atrium has enough time to migrate its code to new functionality before a next major version.
+We provide this in form of `@Deprecated` annotations with a corresponding `ReplaceWith` as well as migration guides.
+This way we hope that we provide a pleasant way to stay up-to-date without the need to migrate everything from one day to the other.

 ## Internationalization
 The last difference is not yet fully-blown implemented but the design of Atrium has everything needed to go down the planed [Roadmap](#roadmap).